-Current events have magnified the importance of effectively working on a team that consists of individuals spread out across multiple locations (distributed teams).
-Whether you call it distributed or remote work, insurance carriers who have embraced work outside of traditional office models have an advantage that will continue into the future.
+Current events have magnified the importance of effectively working on a team that consists of individuals spread out across multiple locations.
+Whether you call it distributed or remote work, insurance carriers who embrace work outside of traditional office models have a continuous advantage.

-Regardless of the distance between employees, you will likely face challenges and learn how to adjust to this new way of working.
-They will build the capability and improve it by adapting to their situation.
+Regardless of the distance between employees, you will likely face collaboration challenges when learning how to adjust to this new way of work.
+Your employees will build the capability and improve it by adapting to their situation.

 The Three Key Components to Building a Long-Term Distributed Team

 On top of that, you have leadership involvement and risk control.
-You may even include other people or organizations in evaluating risk and appetite.
+You may even include other people or organizations in evaluating risk and appetite or even fraud.

-Here are a few tips to consider as you go virtual that will pay off when you return to a new normal.
+Here are a few tips to consider as you build a distributed catastrophe team and virtual command center.

 1. Build a Virtual Rallying Point

-One of the biggest challenges uncovered when a team moves from being centralized to remote is the lack of a tangible focal point.
-When we are all together, we can imply the focal point, or it gets distributed in fragmented email chains that circulate around the team, leaving gaps that have to be filled through in-person interactions.
+One of the biggest challenges uncovered when a command center moves from a central location to remote is the lack of a tangible focal point.
+When we are all together, we can imply the focal point, and we have the ability to fill in inevitable communication gaps face to face.

-Many systems that support an underwriting process only go so far when it comes to driving a process.
+Similarly, many systems leveraged during a catastrophe only go so far when driving a process.
 If you’re like most organizations, you have a bunch of emails, one-off conversations, phone calls, or even texts that all help to advance a submission.
 You have implied priorities.

-One way to put some organization behind your process is to create a virtual rallying point – a tangible, remotely accessible location team members can rally around.
+One way to organize your catastrophe command center is by creating a virtual rallying point – a tangible, remotely accessible location team members can gather around, like a virtual water cooler.
 It provides team members the ability to have a place to (virtually) interact with each other on a particular topic.
-It’s a topic-specific water cooler.

-Collaboration software such as Microsoft Teams serves this purpose.
-It provides many ways to achieve a virtual focal point, and you can focus on a specific quote or the collective work of a team.
+Collaboration software such as Microsoft Teams serves this purpose as it provides many ways to achieve a virtual focal point.
+The creation of Teams and chat groups allows your team to concentrate on a specific quote or their collective work.
 Best of all, it’s fluid.

-Anyone involved can rally around it, and even individual conversations can spin off and return with ease.
+For example, in a traditional command center, you may have a person or board running point for all the claims related to the catastrophe.
+With a virtual huddle, you have an online hub for the claims coming in.
+Anyone involved can assemble around it, and even individual conversations can spin off and return with ease.
 Documents and artifacts become temporarily centralized, and it’s a simple matter to package everything up after completion and move it to a system or folder.

 There are many ways to achieve a virtual focal point.
 The more you can gravitate toward moving the focus of the task on the work item itself instead of the person doing some part of the work, the easier it is to distribute the team that will execute on it.

-Consider this dynamic.
-You can have many threads at once and easily include everyone you need in a semi-real-time conversation.
+Consider this dynamic – you can take advantage of things like chat and collaboration documents to easily include everyone you need in a semi-real-time conversation.